September 25 – October 7, 2021

 Spend the day today touring Edinburgh with our guide.
 We will visit the home and grave of John Knox, the Greyfriar’s Kirk, the first church to be built in post-Reformation Scotland, and St. Giles Cathedral where John Knox preached and ministered in the 1560s.
 You will have the option to attend a noon-time service or concert in one of these historic churches.
 Continue touring including Edinburgh Castle in the afternoon before closing the day with a celebratory group dinner.
 Overnight accommodations in Edinburgh’s historic center.

-Today the group will depart from Edinburgh to Raleigh-Durham on Delta Airlines.
+Today the group will depart from Edinburgh to Raleigh-Durham on Delta Airlines, arriving in Raleigh at 4:46pm.
 Those wishing to extend their stay in Scotland may add additional nights in Edinburgh or work with Progressive Pilgrimage to make arrangements to visit other parts of the UK or Europe.

 |Round-Trip Airfare from RDU||Ground Transportation||Expert Local Guides|